 Do not inflate this assembly when it is unrestricted.
 The assembly must be restricted by the suspension or other adequate structure.
-Once installed, do not inflate beyond 100 psi.
+Do not inflate beyond 100 P.S.I.
 Improper use or over inflation may cause property damage or severe personal injury.